SahilBhatkande/Online-Quiz-App/README.md

 **Port issues:** Change the port numbers in the code if needed

-**Database problems:** Delete the quiz.db file and restart the backend
+**Database problems:** Check your DATABASE_URL in .env and ensure PostgreSQL is running

 **Styles not loading:** Make sure npm install worked in both folders